Overview

 Pay the New Host Organization Fee:

 - If your organization is new to our programs, a one-time fee will apply.
-Please refer to the “Cost and Fees” section for more details.
+Please refer to the “Other Fees” tab of the “Cost and Fees” section for more details.

 A site visit may be required to verify that your organization meets the U.S. Department of State’s basic hosting requirements.
 This step is mandatory for organizations that: